learn-co-curriculum/ds-curriculum-team/style_guide.md

 ```

 If you try to "select" with your mouse, you'll see there are extra space
 characters at the end of the first two lines.
 Don't leave these.
-Most editors
-will detect and highlight these.

 <a name="footnote_style_markdown_links"></a>